Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning: Background

 \subsection{Coordination Graphs}

-In many problems, the decision of an agent is influenced by those of only a small subset of other agents \cite{local}.
-This locality of interaction means the joint action-value function $Q(a)$ can be represented as the sum of smaller reward functions, one for each factor $e$:
+In many problems, the decision of an agent is directly influenced by the decisions of only a small subset of other agents \cite{local}.
+The structure of the interactions between the agents can be represented with a (hyper-) graph called a \emph{coordination graph} \cite{graphs,maxsum}.
+A coordination graph has a node for each agent in the team and (hyper) edges $\mathcal{E}$ connecting agents in the same subset, called a \emph{factor}.
+Figure \ref{fig:graphs} shows some example coordination graphs.
+This locality of interaction means the joint action-value function $Q(a)$ can be represented as the sum of smaller reward functions, one for each factor $e\in\mathcal{E}$: